-There are so many to choose from, but I have managed to narrow down 20 of the best budget mod compilations available to buy right now.
-Some great tracks and for less than you might think.
+So many to choose from, but I have managed to narrow down 30 of the best budget Mod compilations around.
+Most costing about a fiver.

 Neil Henderson looks back at the Blues And Gospel Train in 1964 when some of the biggest names in blues played a disused railway station in Manchester in front of a local TV film crew.